WICG/PEPC/HOWTO.md

   });
 ```

-You can also use the permission element's specific events to listen to user interactions with the permission prompt, there are 2 events: `onpromptaction` and `onpromptdismiss` (in Chrome, implemented from M135).
+You can also use the permission element's specific events to listen to user interactions with the permission prompt, there are 2 events: `onpromptaction` and `onpromptdismiss` (in Chrome, this is implemented from M135).
 ```HTML
 <permission id="pepc" type="geolocation"></permission>
 <script>